tajespasarela/tailwind-editor/README.md

 </template>
 ```

-Before running the `dev` script to serve the Vue project, we will modify this script in our `package.json` to parallelise its execution with the tailwind service:
+Before running the `dev` script to serve the Vue project, we need to modify this script in `package.json` to parallelize its execution with the Tailwind service:

 ```json
 "dev": "node ./src/tailwind-as-a-service.js & vite",